-Fortunately, about 80-90% of people who get a concussion will recover in about less than a month.
+Fortunately, the concussion recovery time for about 80-90% of people is less than a month.
 Many recover in about 2 weeks.
-Younger athletes take longer.
-Each concussion is different, so a person’s concussion may take a little less or a little more time.
+Younger athletes generally take longer.
+Each concussion is different, so a person’s concussion recovery time may take a little less or a little more time.

 A baseline test is a battery of tests that measures various areas of brain function that could potentially become affected following a concussion.
 It is completed when an athlete is healthy, and does not have a concussion.
 At LiveActive Sport Medicine baseline testing includes the evaluation of:

 Baseline testing is not needed for everyone.
 It has been used for high level or high-risk athletes for many years.
 High- risk athletes are those who play contact or collision sports like hockey, football, rugby but also those where concussions occur often- like soccer, basketball, skiing and snowboarding.
 Most research on baseline testing has been done with university and college athletes.

 The reason that the test is termed a “baseline” is because it is done before an athlete gets injured.
 By comparing how an athlete performs on the same tests before and after a concussion we may better know when the athlete has fully recovered.

 Baseline testing is done prior to beginning of the sports season, and is suggested on a yearly basis.
 Baseline tests in very young children may not be as helpful as in those over the age of 10.

 To learn more about our concussion baseline testing

 What’s new in Concussion Management?